zamandalee/AlgorithmsNotes/JavaScriptConcepts.md

   - ```getState()```: returns the store's current state.
   - ```dispatch(action)```: passes an action into the store's reducer telling it what information to update
   - ```subscribe(callback)```: registers callbacks to be triggered whenever the store updates (returns function, which when invoked, unsubscribes the callback function from the store)

+## React/Redux Provider
+- Provider: gives all components access to store, allowing them to read the application state and dispatch actions
+- Root component: wraps App component w Provider

+## Selector
+- Selector: functions used to extract and format parts of application state in specific forms
+  - Goes in reducer folder